jonfroehlich/gsv-tracker/gsv-bias-scraper/README.md

 - `city_name`: Name of the city you want to make visualizations; if need to specify states, follow the format "city_name, state_name."
 - `output`: Relative path to store all visualizations, CWD by default, should be the same as the path to `city_name` directory that contains the data CSV.
 - `years`: Years to consider for visualization, by default from 2007 to now.
-- `height`: Half of height of the bounding box to visualize data, by default 1000 meters.
+- `height`: Height of the bounding box to visualize data, by default 1000 meters.
-- `width`: Half of width of the bounding box to visualize data, by default equals to `lat_radius_meter`.
+- `width`: Width of the bounding box to visualize data, by default equals to `lat_radius_meter`.
 - `skipped`: Should be the same as the `skipped` of the scraped data CSV that the user wants to make visualization on, by default 30 meters.